Your Baby's Growth: 4 Months

 Article Translations: (Spanish)

 Many of the new skills they're learning will come in handy for eating solid food.
 In fact, some time over the next few months, your baby may get that first taste of food beyond breast milk or formula.
-Although breastfeeding or formula feeding will continue to be the main source of nourishment, your baby can start to explore different tastes and textures.
+Although breast milk or formula will continue to be the main source of nourishment, your baby can start to explore different tastes and textures.

 How Much Will My Baby Grow?